Nonconforming Sewer Services 101

 Because nonconforming sewer connections can have such a huge effect on your property’s value, it’s a good idea to define what a nonconforming sewer line is in more detail.
 There are three types of nonconforming sewer connections you need to be aware of.
 Keep reading to learn more!

 Below you will find descriptions of nonconforming sewer types.
 If you have questions or concerns related to your property and nonconforming sewers, Clog Busters can assist with all of your inquiries.

 Probably the last thing you think about when it comes to sewers and waste disposal, in general, is a party.
 And in this case, a party sewer is no celebration.
 Instead, it’s similar to the old party lines we used to have in telephone connections.
 That is, two or more private sewers use the same line to access the existing public sewer.

 In a party sewer, one home is the “host,” meaning all sewer lines connect to that home – and that home’s sewer takes all of the waste to the public sewer.
 When everything is working fine with the host sewer, the party line should function correctly.
 However, if you are the “guest” sewer and your neighbor is the host – and that sewer backs up – both your waste and his waste is involved in the backup.
 In the case of nonconforming sewer lines, the “guest” sewer is the one that is not in compliance.

-A recent Oregon Live article discusses the problems that having a party line sewer can present to a home sale.
+An Oregon Live article discusses the problems that having a party line sewer can present to a home sale.
 In the article, the seller is the “host” sewer and her neighbors the “guest.”
 For the sale to go through, her neighbors had to detach from her sewer line and funnel their waste directly to the public sewer.
 This means that, not only are there buyers, sellers, agents, lenders, and title companies involved in the sale – now the neighbors had to get involved as well.